 Whittier College is part of the MMUF West Coast Region which includes Caltech, Stanford, University of New Mexico, UC Berkeley, UCLA, UCR, USC, and two consortia (five Cal State campuses and the Claremont Colleges).

 Open to students of all races and ethnicities, the MMUF program is committed to multivocality -- amplifying perspectives and contributions that have been marginalized within the conventional scholarly record and that promote the realization of a more socially just world.
+Through a pipeline process that emphasizes mentoring, research support, programming, and student cohort building, Mellon partners with Whittier College to identify and support students of great promise and to help them become scholars and professionals of the highest distinction.
 The program seeks to increase the number of students who will pursue a Ph.D. and enter the professoriate in core humanities and social science fields.
-Fellows must demonstrate the potential to bring historically marginalized or underrepresented perspectives to the academy, including the production of scholarly research that contributes to more complete and accurate narratives of the human experience and lays the foundation for more just and equitable futures.
+Fellows must demonstrate the potential to elevate the knowledge that informs more complete and accurate narratives of the human experience and lays the foundation for more just and equitable futures.

 Up to five Whittier College students will be selected as Mellon Mays Fellows annually and will explore their interest in college teaching in disciplines of special interest to the Foundation.
 Under the two-year fellowship, selected students will receive financial support to engage in independent research through the academic and summer periods, attend and present their research at local and national conferences, one-on-one support from faculty mentors at Whittier, and will engage with other MMUF Fellows at Mellon-sponsored events.